LasithaPrabodha/lasithaprabodha/README.md

 ### Hi, I am Lasitha 👋

-I have worked for six years in areas like travel, hospitality, ERP, and CRM, creating advanced websites and mobile apps.
+I have worked in areas like travel, hospitality, ERP, and CRM, creating advanced websites and mobile apps for six years.
 I am skilled in front-end development and often experiment with back-end development using C#.